Wire report

 A proposed $2 billion data center has become a political flashpoint in the small city of Shelbyville, Indiana.
 And the controversy has only grown more intense after the mayor, Scott Furgeson, was caught on camera saying of the "No Data Center" signs going up that, "I've seen a lot of these all over town, but […] A proposed $2 billion data center has become a political flashpoint in the small city of Shelbyville, Indiana.
 And the controversy has only grown more intense after the mayor, Scott Furgeson, was caught on camera saying of the "No Data Center" signs going up that, "I've seen a lot of these all over town, but I only see them in shitty houses," before adding, "most of them are rentals."
 The woman speaking to him in the clip quickly pushes back, saying that they're "working class," and someone chimes in to add something that a mayor shouldn't have to be told about their consti

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 A proposed $2 billion data center has become a political flashpoint in the small city of Shelbyville, Indiana.
 And the controversy has only grown more intense after the mayor, Scott Furgeson, was caught on camera saying of the "No Data Center" signs going up that, "I've seen a lot of these all over town, but […] A proposed $2 billion data center has become a political flashpoint in the small city of Shelbyville, Indiana.
 And the controversy has only grown more intense after the mayor, Scott Furgeson, was caught on camera saying of the "No Data Center" signs going up that, "I've seen a lot of these all over town, but I only see them in shitty houses," before adding, "most of them are rentals."
 The woman speaking to him in the clip quickly pushes back, saying that they're "working class," and someone chimes in to add something that a mayor shouldn't have to be told about their consti

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Verge’s source item, The mayor of Shelbyville, Indiana, says only people who live in ‘shitty houses’ oppose data center, A proposed $2 billion data center has become a political flashpoint in the small city of Shelbyville, Indiana.
+According to The Verge’s linked item, The mayor of Shelbyville, Indiana, says only people who live in ‘shitty houses’ oppose data center, A proposed $2 billion data center has become a political flashpoint in the small city of Shelbyville, Indiana.
 And the controversy has only grown more intense after the mayor, Scott Furgeson, was caught on camera saying of the “No Data Center” signs going up that, “I’ve seen a lot of these all over town, but […] A proposed $2 billion data center has become a political flashpoint in the small city of Shelbyville, Indiana.
 And the controversy has only grown more intense after the mayor, Scott Furgeson, was caught on camera saying of the “No Data Center” signs going up that, “I’ve seen a lot of these all over town, but I only see them in shitty houses,” before adding, “most of them are rentals.”
 The woman speaking to him in the clip quickly pushes back, saying that they’re “working class,” and someone chimes in to add something that a mayor shouldn’t have to be told about their consti

 Context